mrossini-ethz/physical-quantities/README.md

 (define-unit mile :def (1609344/1000 metre) :abbrev mi) (define-unit gravity :def (981/100 metre / second ^ 2) :abbrev g)
 ```
-For all defined units and abbreviations, more units with all permissible prefixes  such as `KILOWATTHOUR` or `KWH` will automatically be defined.
-This may cause naming conflicts which will raise an error.
-It is possible to define which prefixes are admissible (see below).

 There are a number of keywords that may appear in the definition:

 * `:def` Specifies the unit in terms of another unit.
-Complex dependencies can be given such as (0.3048 metre / second ^ 2).
+Complex dependencies can be given such as `(0.3048 metre / second ^ 2)`.
 If this keyword is missing, the newly defined unit will be considered a base unit.
 * `:alias` Allows multiple (non-abbreviated) names for a unit, given as a single symbol or a list of symbols.
-This is helpful if there are different spellings (e.g. meter, metre).
+This is helpful if there are different spellings (e.g. metre, meter).
 * `:abbrev` Abbreviations for the unit can be specified here, given as a single symbol or a list of symbols.
 Be careful about name conflicts (see above).
 * `:prefix-test` A function of two arguments, the base and the power, which decides whether a unit prefix is admissible for use with this unit.
 For more details, see below.
-* `:overwrite` A flag which will suppress errors that occur when a naming conflict is detected.
+* `:overwrite` A flag to suppress errors that occur when a naming conflict is detected.

+For all defined units and abbreviations, more units with all permissible prefixes  such as `KILOWATTHOUR` or `KWH` will automatically be defined.
+This may cause naming conflicts which will raise an error.
+It is possible to define which prefixes are admissible.

 ### Specifying admissible prefixes
-For some units, certain prefixes do not make sense.
+For some units, certain prefixes make no sense.
 For example: For the unit `TONNE`, the prefix `KILO` is widely used (`KILOTONNE`).
 It makes little sense, however, to use `MILLITONNE`.
 To specify, which prefixes are admissible, the keyword parameter `:prefix-test` can be used in the call to `define-unit`.
 It accepts a function of two arguments, the base and the power of a prefix.
 The function can then decide, whether such a prefix is admissible by returning `T` or `NIL`.
 Here is an example:
 ```
 (define-unit tonne :def (1000 kilogram) :prefix-test (lambda (base power) (and (= base 10) (>= power 3))))
 ```